64kramsystem/personal_notes/topics/linux_systemd.md

 Once-off events can be scheduled; mind that they're not second-accurate.

+WATCH OUT!!:

-WATCH OUT!!
-This needs to be updated, as it seems that there are subtleties (`--timer-property=AccuracySec=1s`, for second-granularity).
+- This needs to be updated, as it seems that there are subtleties (`--timer-property=AccuracySec=1s`, for second-granularity)
+- Don't use a transient unit for a delayed poweroff/reboot, as it will cause conflicts (see below)

 ```sh
 # Execute after certain interval, with output.